skip to main content

 Invitation Timeline

-• Two rounds of invitations will be issued in mid-February and early April.
-Students who do not receive an invitation in February will still be considered for the second round.
+• Two rounds of invitations will be issued; students who do not receive an invitation in February will still be considered for the second round.

 • Invitations will be issued through the MSU Office of Admissions’ online application account (students will be sent an email prompting them to check their admissions account); invited students’ majors will be changed to Business Admitted.